magento/devdocs/guides/v2.1/cloud/live/sens-data-system-vars.md

 *	To set values for the global scope (that is, all websites, stores, and store views), start the variable name with `CONFIG__DEFAULT__`.

-*	To set a value for a particular store, store view, or website, start the variable name as discussed in [Step 1: Find the scope value](#cloud-system-vars-scopes).
+*	To set a value for a particular store view or website, start the variable name as discussed in [Step 1: Find the scope value](#cloud-system-vars-scopes).

 [See some examples](#cloud-system-vars-ex)